 A number of Councils across Victoria have established a Gardens for Wildlife program in their municipality to support residents, schools and businesses in caring for the local environment.
 The Gardens for Wildlife program is designed to be a flexible model which is developed by local Councils in partnership with community and tailored to that community.
-There is opportunity for Council to build upon the great work and success of local community groups, such as BC4N, to tailor a program for Moreland residents which supports the uptake of wildlife gardening and development of streetscapes for nature, particularly along designated habitat corridors.
+An online Facebook group, 'Creating Gardens for Wildlife in Merri-bek' established in 2019 and now has over 500 followers.
+There is opportunity for Council to build upon the great work and success of local community groups, such as BC4N and the Gardens for Wildlife Facebook group, to tailor a program for Merri-bek residents which supports the uptake of wildlife gardening and development of streetscapes for nature, particularly along designated habitat corridors.

-5.12 Nature in Schools
+5.13 Nature in Schools

 There is growing scientific evidence that schoolyards which contain nature have significant benefits for children's development.
-Research conducted through the Children and Nature Network in 2016 identified 'green schoolyards' support enhanced learning, more imaginative and cooperative play, increased physical exercise and ability; and improved feelings of well-being.
+Research conducted through the Children and Nature Network in 2016 identified 'green schoolyards' support enhanced learning, more imaginative and cooperative play, increased physical exercise and ability; and improved feelings of wellbeing.
 Longitudinal studies also suggest that nature-rich schools can help improve academic performance and raise standardised test scores.

-Many of Moreland's schools, particularly at the Primary level, engage in environmental and nature-based studies as well as undertake greening activities within school grounds.
+Many of Merri-bek's schools, particularly at the Primary level, engage in environmental and nature-based studies as well as undertake greening activities within school grounds.
 Schools can provide valuable pockets of greenery to provide important 'stepping stone' habitats as part of the wider habitat network.